-This disease presents as an inflammation of the skin, which can take different forms and have different causes.
+This disease presents as an inflammation of the skin, which can take different forms and have other causes.

 The common types of dermatitis are:

-- Eczema (also known as atopic dermatitis): a persistent (chronic) dermatitis that is common in childhood and tends to run in families.
+- Eczema (also known as atopic dermatitis) is a persistent (chronic) dermatitis joint in childhood and tends to run in families.

-- Contact Dermatitis – A short-term (acute) dermatitis that is triggered by exposure of the skin to certain substances.
+- Contact Dermatitis – A short-term (acute) dermatitis triggered by exposure of the skin to certain substances.

-- Seborrheic Dermatitis – A common dermatitis that primarily affects the scalp and face.
+- Seborrheic Dermatitis – Common dermatitis that primarily affects the scalp and face.

 Other less common forms of dermatitis include:

-- Discoid (or nummular) dermatitis: which may be due to particularly dry skin or caused by a skin injury.
+- Discoid (or nummular) dermatitis may be due to dehydrated skin or caused by a skin injury.

 - Infectious dermatitis – triggered by a bacterial or fungal infection

-- Varicose (or gravitational) dermatitis – which develops on the lower legs of older people due to increased pressure in the leg veins.
+- Varicose (or gravitational) dermatitis develops on the lower legs of older people due to increased pressure in the leg veins.

-Dry skin (xerosis) is a common skin problem (especially in older people) caused by lack of moisture in the skin, it can be associated with various forms of dermatitis.
+Dry skin (xerosis) is a common skin problem (especially in older people) caused by a lack of moisture in the skin; it can be associated with various forms of dermatitis.

-Dermatitis differs from psoriasis, which is a chronic inflammatory skin disease caused by a problem with the immune system that causes excessive production of skin cells.
+Dermatitis differs from psoriasis, a chronic inflammatory skin disease caused by a problem with the immune system that causes excessive production of skin cells.

-Although there are several types of dermatitis, as it is used to describe many types of skin rashes, but the two most common forms are: atopic dermatitis and contact dermatitis.
+Although there are several types of dermatitis, as it is used to describe many skin rashes, the two most common forms are atopic dermatitis and contact dermatitis.

 - Atopic dermatitis is inherited and usually occurs first when children are babies.